CEA CAPA Education Abroad in French Riviera, France

 About Program

-There, you can immerse yourself in French language and culture at our partner university, the Centre International d'Antibes, or take science, engineering, or business courses in English at the Bachelors Program at SKEMA Business School.
-As it is home to the Cannes Film Festival, the French Riviera is a great location to engage in a hands-on internship during this world-famous event.
+There, you can immerse yourself in French language and culture with courses at the CEA CAPA Center or during the semesters take science, engineering, or business courses in English at SKEMA Business School.
 Excursions to cities like Provence and Grasse will round out your experience abroad.

 Interested?
 Click the “Visit Site” button to learn what’s waiting for you!